Cara Dune

 Cara Dune is a fictional character in the Star Wars franchise, appearing in the first two seasons of the Disney+ television series The Mandalorian.
 Portrayed by actress and former mixed martial artist Gina Carano, the character is a former Rebel shock trooper who became a mercenary after the Galactic Civil War, and is later employed as a marshal of the New Republic.
 A highly trained and battle-hardened special forces warrior, Cara is skilled in the use of weaponry, hand-to-hand combat, and battle tactics, and has an intense hatred of the Galactic Empire for its destruction of her homeworld, Alderaan.
 Carano described Cara as a loner who is having trouble readjusting to society following her career as a soldier.

-The character was positively received by reviewers and fans and has been described as a feminist role model, unique among the Star Wars franchise's female characters due to her physicality and combat skills.
 In February 2021, following a series of controversial posts by Carano on social media, Lucasfilm announced that she would not return as Cara and that the character would not be recast.

 Appearances

 Backstory

 In the first-season finale, Cara's full given name is revealed to be Carasynthia, and her homeworld to be Alderaan, the planet destroyed by the Death Star in the first Star Wars (1977) film.
 She is a former shock trooper from the Rebel Alliance, who fought against the Galactic Empire in the Galactic Civil War depicted in the original Star Wars trilogy, and helped establish the New Republic following that conflict.
 In exposition from The Mandalorian, Cara reveals that most of her past work as a Rebel soldier involved eliminating Imperial warlords and other remnants of the Empire following the destruction of the second Death Star.
-As a shock trooper, she was dropped behind enemy lines with no support to cause as much damage as possible (comparable to the real-world US Navy SEALs or even the British SAS).
+As a shock trooper, she was dropped behind enemy lines with no support to cause as much damage as possible.
 The dialogue also establishes that she left the Alliance after her role shifted to a more political "peacekeeping" role, such as protecting delegates and suppressing riots, which Cara said was "not what I signed up for".
 After taking what she calls "early retirement" from her military position, she became a mercenary, and began drifting from planet to planet.
 She eventually became wanted for unknown reasons, leading her to hide out on the forest planet of Sorgan.